-The relevant traveltime expressions are available for the most general case, in other words, arbitrary offset, i.e., an arbitrarily chosen central ray, and 3-D acquisition with full azimuth coverage.
+The relevant traveltime expressions are available for the most general case, i. e., arbitrary offset and 3-D acquisition with full azimuth coverage.
 The topography of the acquisition surface can be consistently considered from the very beginning.
 Concerning implementation and application, the CRS stack is currently available for 2-D ZO simulation (including topography and redatuming to a plane datum), 2-D finite-offset simulation, and 3-D ZO simulation.

-Application examples

-As already mentioned above, the physical interpretation of the derivatives in terms of wavefield attributes can be used for various applications, either during the stacking (e.g., to estimate the projected Fresnel zone as optimum stacking aperture) or in subsequent processes like inversion.
+Application examples.
+As already mentioned above, the physical interpretation of the derivatives in terms of wavefield attributes can be used for various applications, either during the stacking or in subsequent processes like inversion.
 In the scope of this abstract, we focus on the explicit consideration of topography in the 2-D ZO CRS stack.
-To demonstrate this technique, we used a synthetic 2-D model with four homogeneous layers.
-The model depicted in Figure 1 shows that the subsurface structures are not very complex.
-However, the topography of the acquisition surface has significant small-scale variations.
-As can be clearly seen from Figure 2, the reflection events are, due to the topography, far from being hyperbolic.
-A direct application of a secondorder stacking operator within a reasonable aperture will most likely fail-static corrections and/or redatuming would have to be applied before.
+To demonstrate this technique, we used a simple synthetic 2-D model with four homogeneous layers and a topography with small-scale variations.
+As can be clearly seen from Figure 1, the reflection events are, due to the topography, far from being hyperbolic.
+A direct application of a second-order stacking operator within a reasonable aperture will most likely fail-static corrections and/or redatuming would have to be applied before.